-Puppies should get booster vaccinations every 2-3 weeks for canine distemper, canine adenovirus, leptospirosis, parvovirus and corona virus.
+Puppies should get booster vaccinations every 2-3 weeks for canine distemper, canine adenovirus, parvovirus and corona virus.
 They should also be wormed several times with pyrantel pamoate.
 If they have tapeworms too, they need a medicine specifically for that. (ref)

-If the mother's immunity (passive immunity) is still present in the puppy, these vaccines do not work.
-We give multiple vaccinations because we do not know exactly when the puppy's immune system is ready to protect it.
+When the mother's immunity (passive immunity) is still present in the puppy, these vaccines do not work.
+Veterinarians give multiple vaccinations because they do not know exactly when the puppy's immune system is ready to protect it.
 The 8-9 week vaccinations often does not work because mother's antibody still in the puppy's system neutralizes the virus before the puppies own immune system has time to develop antibodies.
-But if waited until 16 weeks to give these shots, some puppies with low maternal antibody levels would have already caught the diseases.
+But if waited until 16-18 weeks to give these shots, some puppies with low maternal antibody levels would have already caught the diseases.

 An 8-12 week-old puppy gets over the loss of its littermates and mother quite quickly.
 All of the family members should take turns playing with and holding the puppy.
 Alternate play times with quiet time in the pen or room you have prepared for it.

 Do not worry if the puppy seems anxious for a few days.
 Observe that it is eating and drinking normally.
 It will probably whimper and wine the first few nights.
 Please try to ignore this and not take the puppy to bed with you.